-The Royal Winnipeg Ballet‘s The Sleeping Beauty runs from February 28 to March 4 at the Centennial Concert Hall.
+The Royal Winnipeg Ballet‘s The Sleeping Beauty runs from February 28 to March 4 at the Centennial Concert Hall in Winnipeg.

-The National Ballet of Canada’s The Sleeping Beauty runs from March 8 to 18, 2018 at the Four Seasons Centre for the Performing Arts.
+The National Ballet of Canada’s The Sleeping Beauty runs from March 8 to 18 at the Four Seasons Centre for the Performing Arts in Toronto.

 The Alberta Ballet‘s Cinderella runs from March 14 to 17 at the Southern Alberta Jubilee Auditorium in Calgary, and March 22 to 24 at the Northern Alberta Jubilee Auditorium in Edmonton.

-The Goh Ballet‘s Cinderella runs from June 1 to 2 at The Centre.
+The Goh Ballet‘s Cinderella runs from June 1 to 2 at the Centre in Vancouver.